mjavason/Robot-Factory-API/README.md

 - **Query Robot Memories**: Find relevant answers by querying a robot's memory.

-- **RESTful API**: Utilize a RESTful API for easy integration into various applications.

 ## Environment Variables

 Before running the API, set up the following environment variables in your `.env` file: